 Construction worker installing window

-On the other hand, capital improvements refer to expenses incurred when work to improve the overall condition and appearance of a property is done.
-Capital improvement generally seeks to optimize the value, function, and lifespan of a rented or leased property.
+On the other hand, capital improvements refer to expenses incurred through work to improve a property's overall condition and appearance.
+Capital improvement generally seeks to optimize a rented or leased property's value, function, and lifespan.

 Understanding Capital Improvements

-Capital improvement refers to an overall improvement or permanent change to a property that improves its appearance and value.
-In other words, a property’s appearance is changed or something is replaced.
-For example, a garage can be converted into an additional bedroom or living space.
-Another example on a smaller scale is discovering leaky taps and replacing them rather than repairing them.
+Capital improvement means making an overall or permanent change to a property to enhance its appearance and value.
+In other words, you change a property’s appearance or replace something.
+For example, you can convert a garage into an additional bedroom or living space.
+Another example on a smaller scale is finding leaky taps and replacing them instead of repairing them.

 It is important to note that capital improvements always work to increase the value of a property.
 As such, always ask yourself if a repair or maintenance will improve the overall value of a property or keep it at its original value.